Meta Knight: Concept and design

 Meta Knight is an enigmatic yet honorable swordsman who follows a chivalric code, exemplified when he gives Kirby a sword to fight with before starting battle.
 Meta Knight himself wields a sacred, golden sword called Galaxia (ギャラクシア, Gyarakushia).
-He is always seen wearing a silver mask, but in the event that he is unmasked, he looks identical to Kirby, (Note: This fact has even led to people speculating if Kirby and Meta Knight are from the same race, species or genus, if Meta Knight is Kirby from another timeline, or if Meta Knight is his older brother.) albeit with a dark blue body (Note: In his debut, Meta Knight's body was presented as black and his mantle as red.) and yellow eyes (previously, they were white underneath his mask; beginning in Kirby: Planet Robobot, they are yellow without his mask on as well).
+He is always seen wearing a silver mask, but in the event that he is unmasked, he looks identical to Kirby, (Note: This fact has even led to people speculating if Kirby and Meta Knight are from the same race, species or genus, if Meta Knight is Kirby from another timeline, or if Meta Knight is his older brother.) albeit with a dark blue body (Note: In his debut, Meta Knight's body was presented as black and his mantle as red.) and yellow eyes.
+His eyes were previously white underneath his mask; beginning in Kirby: Planet Robobot, they are yellow without his mask on as well.
+His speaking voice, while seldomly heard, is often deep and accentuated.
 He also sports a navy blue mantle called the Dimensional Cape (ディメンションマント, Dimenshon Manto), which can change into a pair of wings and allows him to teleport.
 However, these wings appear directly attached to his body in Kirby's Return to Dream Land and Kirby: Planet Robobot.
 Initially one of Kirby's enemies, he has since developed into Kirby's rival, and has been described as an antihero.
 However, he has benign intentions, as he will often fight alongside or assist Kirby when necessary for his survival or for the sake of the world.